billyc/keyboard/docs/README.md

 You can use this one layout to type Turkish, German, Spanish, French, Italian... without messing up any keys already on your keyboard.
 Awesome!

-The Turkish `I` and `İ` are a bit strange since the English "i" is either dotted or not depending on whether it's lower or upper case.
-I've added two separate key mappings for the two Turkish versions of i, as that is how Turks think about them: they are different letters.
-What this means in practice is that you will only need the lowercase ı and the uppercase İ. They're on different keys.
-I thought about putting those on one key, but to a Turk that would be really weird.
-Let me know how this works for you.

 ### Key combinations for Turkish letters

 On a US keyboard, `AltGr` is the **right ALT key** -- the ALT key to the right of the spacebar.